Ford Excursion: Powertrain

 Though using the 3/4-ton chassis of the F-250, the two-wheel-drive Excursion was rated with a GVWR of 8600 lb when equipped with gasoline engines and 8900 lb when equipped with diesel engines (four-wheel-drive models have a 300 lb higher GVWR with either engine).
-As its GVWR was above 8500 lb, the Excursion was exempt from EPA fuel economy ratings; reviewers cited fuel economy in the range of 12-15 mpg with the V10 gasoline engine.
-While its GVWR exempted it from emissions standards applied to light-duty vehicles, Ford designed the powertrains of the Excursion to meet low-emissions vehicle (LEV) status.
+As its GVWR was above 8500 lb, the Excursion was exempt from EPA fuel economy ratings (and the Ford CAFE fleet); with the 6.8 L V10, reviewers cited real-world fuel economy in the range of 12-15 mpg.
+While its GVWR exempted it from emissions standards applied to light-duty vehicles, Ford designed the powertrains of the Excursion to meet low emissions vehicle (LEV) status.

 Body design

-While the smaller Ford Expedition shared design elements with the popular Ford F-150, the Excursion adopted a high degree of commonality from its F-250 counterpart.
-Except for its egg-crate grille (styled similarly to the Expedition and the third-generation Explorer), the Excursion shares its front bodywork forward of the B-pillars with its pickup truck counterpart.
-From the B-pillar rearward, the Excursion is designed with model-distinct bodywork.
-Along with rear passenger doors specific to the model line (including forward-tilted C-pillars instead of the rectangular design from the pickup truck), the rear wagon body is styled similarly to the 1980-1996 Bronco (with flush-mounted glass).
-In place of a conventional liftgate, Ford designed the rear cargo door with a three-way layout (similar to the 1992–2005 Chevrolet Astro), pairing a framed upper window (with rear wiper) with two lower "Dutch doors"; the Excursion sourced its taillamps directly from the E-Series van.
-For 2005, the egg-crate grille was replaced by the grille used by Super Duty pickup trucks.
+As the smaller Ford Expedition was developed as a wagon counterpart of the Ford F-150, the Excursion adopted a high degree of commonality from the larger F-250 Super Duty.
+From the B-pillars forward, the Excursion shares nearly its entire body with its pickup truck counterpart, differing with its egg-crate grille (a style established by the Expedition and the third-generation Explorer).
+The Excursion is fitted with slightly different rear passenger doors than the crew-cab pickup (using forward-canted C-pillars instead of a fully rectangular design); while the rear bodywork is permanently mounted, the wagon body is styled similarly to the 1980-1996 Bronco (with larger, flush-mounted glass).
+In place of a conventional liftgate, the Excursion was fitted with a three-way cargo door similar to the 1992-2005 Chevrolet Astro, pairing a top-hinged full-width window (with rear wiper) with side-hinged 50/50 split rear doors; larger taillamps were sourced directly from the E-Series van.
+For 2005, the Excursion underwent a minor front facelift, replacing the eggcrate grille with components shared from the F-250.

-Sharing its dashboard entirely from the F-250 (though adding an "Excursion" nameplate badge), the interior was offered in either 8 or 9-passenger seating (with either a front bench seat or front bucket seats).
-As with the Bronco, Ford mounted the spare tire vertically in the cargo area (behind the third-row seat).
-For 2002, the instrument panel underwent minor revisions (receiving a digital odometer and a transmission temperature gauge); seating materials underwent revisions.

 Coinciding with its design commonality with the Ford Super Duty crew cab, the Excursion was a mass-produced SUV with four full-length passenger doors.
 Along with the Chevrolet Suburban (and its GMC/Cadillac counterparts) and the International Travelall, the only mass-produced model lines with the design feature are the Ford Expedition Max/Lincoln Navigator L and the Jeep (Grand) Wagoneer L.

+Sharing its dashboard entirely from the F-250 (with the addition of an "Excursion" nameplate badge), the interior was offered in either 8 or 9-passenger seating (with either a front bench seat or front bucket seats).
+In line with the Suburban and the Bronco (as standard equipment), the spare tire was mounted vertically on the side of the cargo area (behind the third-row seat).
+For 2002, the instrument panel underwent minor revisions (receiving a digital odometer and a transmission temperature gauge); seating materials underwent revisions.